 Today’s journey takes us to an elevation above 3500 meters.
 The trek begins with an uphill ascent from Samagaon, and you will notice the effects of high altitude on your body.
 Just after passing through the village of Samagaon, we come across Birendra Tal, a glacial lake that originates from Mt Manaslu.
 It is at this point that the path diverges towards Manaslu Base Camp.

 Continuing northward, we follow the Budhi Gandaki River, and along the way, we encounter two yak sheds known as Lela Kharka and Kyonggma Kharka.
-After a 3-hour trek from Samagaon, we finally reach Samdo, where we will spend the night at a teahouse.
+After a 3-hour trek from Samagaon, we finally reach Samdo (Lunch ) , where we will spend the night at Hotel Little Tibet or similar.
 In the afternoon, you may hike to Samdo Peak to acclimatize.

 Trek from Samdo to Dharmasala